Flowintent / proof

 Use screenshots and notes to explain product behavior without exposing private credentials, admin state, or customer data.

-Start with the workflow title and selected tab.
+Start with the workflow title and the active top-bar tab (Design, Code, or Analyze).
+The canvas has its own CANVAS and 3D VIEW switch, separate from those page-level tabs.
 Then read the blocks and connections as the operational story of the circuit.

 Use the canvas to explain intent.
 Use the inspector and code tab to explain exact behavior.